-Online/Live Auction – Many fundraisers have set up online auctions that allow for prebidding.
+Online/Live Auction – Many fundraisers have set up online auctions allowing prebidding.
 This allows potential bidders to view and bid on items weeks before the live event.
 This will then determine the starting bids for the live event.

 Types of Auction Bidding

-Prebidding – Allows potential bidders to place a bid on items before the actual auction is live.
+Prebidding – Allows potential bidders to bid on items before the actual auction is live.
 For live auctions, this allows multiple bidders to drive up starting prices for the actual auction.

-This style of bidding is common for the auction sale of new construction condominiums or townhomes, but is also used in charity events.
-It can create a massive level of competition as people with differing desires and values are competing on one item in a lot without knowing the intentions of other bidders.
+This bidding style is common for the auction sale of new construction condominiums or townhomes but is also used in charity events.
+It can create a massive level of competition as people with different desires and values are competing on one item a lot without knowing the intentions of other bidders.

-Minimum Bid or Disclosed Reserve – Bid requires a minimum dollar amount be disclosed which commits the seller to sell the item or service to the highest bidder at any price above this minimum bid.
+Minimum Bid or Disclosed Reserve – Bid requires a minimum dollar amount to be disclosed, which commits the seller to sell the item or service to the highest bidder at any price above this minimum bid.

-With Reserve – Used frequently in real estate this allows the seller the right to accept or reject the highest bid.
+With Reserve – Used frequently in real estate, the seller has the right to accept or reject the highest bid.
 This means the seller does not have to sell the item or service to the top bidder.

-Charities and Fundraisers have a wide variety and combination of auction types to not only maximize revenue but to also increase the excitement and fun of the event.
-There is no right way to operate your auction, but there are strengths and weakness in all of them.
+Charities and Fundraisers have a wide variety and combination of auction types to not only maximize revenue but also increase the excitement and fun of the event.
+There is no right way to operate your auction, but there are strengths and weaknesses in all of them.

 Sealed Bid Auctions work in a real estate environment with long inspection cycles, but they can lack the competitive energy bidders will feel while bidding against other bidders.
 In a short inspection and auction time, the seller may not achieve the highest bid possible for the items being auctioned.

 Online auctions have many strengths allowing bidders from all over the world to bid on items.
-Coupled with live or simulcast events, they allow an even broader base of potential bidders.
-Online auctions are completely transparent showing the last bidder, the current bid, and the time between bids.
+Coupled with live or simulcast events, they allow a broader base of potential bidders.
+Online auctions are completely transparent, showing the last bidder, the current bid, and the time between bids.
 With the right online auction software, like that from Charity Auctions Today, you will find yourself with the most powerful tools to increase revenue and further your fundraising cause.